-A Barista course will also arm you with knowledge you need to open your own coffee shop later down the line.
+A barista course will also arm you with the knowledge you need to open your own coffee shop later down the line.
 You will learn more than just how to brew coffee.
-Knowing about the origins of the coffee, how it's farmed and the best quality tastes, will help you establish yourself as an industry expert.
-Not only that, but some courses will dive into the practical details of having your own shop.
+Knowing about the origins of the coffee, how it's farmed and the best quality tastes will help you establish yourself as an industry expert.

-Most Barista courses are offered by coffee roasters who also own coffee shops.
-You know that you will be in good hands if the coffee shop sources and roast their own beans.
+Most barista courses are offered by coffee roasters who also own coffee shops.
+You know that you will be in good hands if the coffee shop sources and roasts its own beans.
 That way, you will get an in-depth look at the process from plant to cup.
 It's important to find a course that covers these topics.
 Look for classes that teach you about the source of the coffee, farming methods and how it's transported.
 Prioritise coffee roasters who work with fair trade initiatives and invest back in the community.

 You can be confident that you’re in good hands.
 The teachers of these courses have been in the industry for years and are passionate about all things coffee.

 The depth of learning will depend on the course you take.
-Topics can range from how to make drinks to actually roasting the coffee.
-Standard courses go over the basics of making espresso, including how to care for the machine and how to froth milk.
-An advanced course will teach you how to perfect your milk frothing techniques to create latte art.
-For anything more complex than this, you would need to seek out a specific course for your needs.
+Topics can range from how to make drinks to actually roasting coffee.
+Standard beginner-friendly courses go over the basics of making espresso, including how to care for the machine and how to perfect your milk frothing techniques to create stunning latte art.

 Whether you will be alone or in a group depends on the institute.
-Some courses are offered as a one on one training, where you spend your time with an experienced Barista.
+Some courses are offered as one-on-one training, where you spend your time with an experienced barista.
 Other courses are more like schools, with several workstations available and thus cater to a group of people.